Advances and Challenges in Solar Flare Prediction: A Review: Data and Evaluation Metrics

 \subsection{Evaluation Metrics:}

 Evaluation metrics are employed to assess the model's performance on the test set.
 Solar flare prediction is generally regarded as either a classification or regression task.
 The primary evaluation metrics for classification tasks include the True Positive Rate (TPR)/Recall, which measures the proportion of actual positive samples correctly identified as positive; True Negative Rate (TNR), given by the ratio of correctly identified negative samples to all negatives; and Precision, calculated as the ratio of true positives to all predicted positives.
+In operational space weather forecasting, the False Alarm Ratio (FAR) is frequently emphasized alongside Precision.
+It represents the proportion of predicted flares that did not actually occur and is mathematically defined as the complement of Precision.

 In this context, True Positive (TP) is defined as the correct classification of an actual positive sample.
 False Positive (FP) denotes the incorrect classification of a negative sample as positive.
 False Negative (FN) refers to the incorrect classification of a positive sample as negative, and True Negative (TN) indicates the correct classification of a negative sample.